StackVista/stackstate-docs/develop/developer-guides/anomaly-check-functions.md

 The StackState events user parameter specifies the type of topology events that the check function should receive.
 Anomaly events are selected by specifying `Anomaly Events` when the check is configured.

-The following properties are available for anomaly events:
+The following properties return details of a received anomaly event:

 | Property | Type | Description |
 | :--- | :--- | :--- |